nims-spin-theory/MLIP_HOT/README.md

 - **eSEN**: `esen_30m_oam`
 - **HIENet**: `hienet`

-For MLIP installation instructions, please refer to the **MLIP package installation** section below.
+For uMLIP installation instructions, please refer to the **MLIP package installation** section below.

-The toolkit is designed with modularity in mind, allowing new MLIP models to be integrated seamlessly into the existing framework.
+The design of this toolkit allows new uMLIP models to be integrated seamlessly into the existing framework.

 ## Prerequisites

 Before using this toolkit, you need to have **Miniconda** or **Anaconda** installed on your system.
-They are used to create isolated Python environments for different MLIP models.
+They are used to create isolated Python environments for different uMLIP models.

 **Installing Miniconda:**